GitSeekker/CMD-Batch-Collection/README.md

 # Scripts

-## Universal - Muti-Audio to MP3 Converter
+## Universal Format - Muti-Audio to MP3 Converter

 Automated method of converting various audio formats, multiple or just a few audio files losslessly to MP3, keeping, transfering all metadata and tags as from the original files.
+Meaning, all the data including the album art, artist description, genre, dates, track list, etc.
 Useful when you need to convert a whole album or discography from an artist.
 This script relies on FFmpeg.